Chestnut munia

 where it is known as mayang pula ("red maya") because of its brick red patch on the lower back which is visible only when it flies.
-(This distinguishes it from other birds locally called maya, notably the predominantly brownish "mayang simbahan" (tree sparrow) which is more common in urban areas.)
+(This distinguishes it from other birds locally called maya, notably the predominantly brownish "mayang simbahan" (Eurasian tree sparrow) which is more common in urban areas.)

 Subspecies

 The chestnut munia has several subspecies that are recognized, including: